9 Types of Hawks in Kansas

 During the winter months, Rough-legged Hawks can be seen in Kansas as they migrate from their breeding grounds in the Arctic.

-They often hunt small mammals, such as rodents and rabbits, which can be found in the open fields and prairies of Kansas.
+They often hunt small mammals, such as rodents and rabbits, which are found in Kansas’s open fields and prairies.

 With their impressive wingspan and powerful talons, Rough-legged Hawks are formidable predators and a sight to behold in the Kansas skies.